-Fabric is a unique peer learning journey that brings together creative practitioners and community organisers in Dundee to connect, share knowledge, and explore how collective action can inspire a better future.
-The programme is designed to foster collaboration and imagination through a series of sessions focused on community and climate action, in which participants are invited to explore ways of creating a more just, sustainable future.
+Fabric is a unique peer learning journey that brings together creative practitioners and community organisers in Dundee to connect, share knowledge, and explore how collective action can inspire and shape a more sustainable and just future.

-In this first session, titled "Play & Collective Imagination", participants gathered at Hapworks to embark on a day of inspiring talks, playful activities, and collaborative discussions.
-Below, James Morwood reflects on his experience:
+In this first session, participants gathered at Hapworks on Castle Street to embark on a day of inspiring talks, playful activities, and collaborative discussions.
+Below, James Morwood reflects on his experience.

 Arriving a little late at Hapworks for the first of the Fabric sessions, focused on "Play & Collective Imagination", I was excited to meet the other folk taking part.
 After being welcomed by lots of friendly faces, I took a seat and soon Claire Dufour introduced the day’s activities and the Fabric project as a whole.
 She gave an inspiring overview of the CULTIVATE project that recently concluded.
 One of the many approaches that resonated with me was the idea of going far together, instead of going fast alone.
 Hearing these words made me hopeful as I have struggled recently with burnout in my own experiences taking climate action.